 nested within other paragraph-making environments.

-Each item of an itemized
+Each item of an itemized list begins with an \item

 command.
-There must be at least one \item
+There must be at least one \item command within the

 environment.

-environment uses the itemi
+The itemize environment uses the itemi through

-counters (see section Counters).
+itemiv counters (see section Counters).

-The type of numbering can be changed by redefining \theitemi
+The type of numbering can be changed by redefining \theitemi etc.

 This environment is used for creating letters.
 See section Letters.

-environment is a generic environment which is used for
+The list environment is a generic environment which is used for

 defining many of the more specific environments.
 It is seldom used in documents,